BillGee1/P-6502/README.md

 # P-6502
-An implementation of the LUCIDATA Pascal run-time for the 6502 processor.
+An implementation of the LUCIDATA Pascal system run-time for the 6502 processor.

+As the compiler is provided in P-code form, it is hoped that it will run on a 6502 to make a native programming platform.